jboss-developer/jboss-eap-quickstarts/messaging-clustering-singleton/README.md

     * Because the console is disabled by default in the Full HA profile, it enables console logging to allow you to view the quickstart output.
     * Enables clustering and sets a cluster password.
     * Creates a delivery group named `my-mdb-delivery-group`, with initial active value set to `true`.
-    * Deploys the `${project.artifactId}.war` archive.
+    * Deploys the `messaging-clustering-singleton.war` archive.
     * Reloads the server configuration.

-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}_1/bin/jboss-cli.sh --connect --file=install-standalone.cli
+        For Linux: EAP7_HOME_1/bin/jboss-cli.sh --connect --file=install-standalone.cli
-        For Windows: ${jboss.home.name}_1\bin\jboss-cli.bat --connect --file=install-standalone.cli
+        For Windows: EAP7_HOME_1\bin\jboss-cli.bat --connect --file=install-standalone.cli

     You should see the following output:

         The batch executed successfully
         process-state: reload-required

-#### Clone the ${product.name} Directory
+#### Clone the JBoss EAP Directory

-After you have successfully configured the server, you must make a copy of this ${product.name} directory structure to use for the second server.
+After you have successfully configured the server, you must make a copy of this JBoss EAP directory structure to use for the second server.

 1. Stop the server.
-2. Make a copy of this ${product.name} directory structure to use for the second server.
+2. Make a copy of this JBoss EAP directory structure to use for the second server.
 3. Remove the following directories from the cloned instance:

-        ${jboss.home.name}_2/standalone/data/activemq/bindings
+        EAP7_HOME_2/standalone/data/activemq/bindings
-        ${jboss.home.name}_2/standalone/data/activemq/journal
+        EAP7_HOME_2/standalone/data/activemq/journal
-        ${jboss.home.name}_2/standalone/data/activemq/largemessages
+        EAP7_HOME_2/standalone/data/activemq/largemessages

-#### Start the ${product.name} Standalone Servers with the Full HA Profile
+#### Start the JBoss EAP Standalone Servers with the Full HA Profile

 If you are using Linux:

-    Server 1: ${jboss.home.name}_1/bin/standalone.sh -c standalone-full-ha.xml
+    Server 1: EAP7_HOME_1/bin/standalone.sh -c standalone-full-ha.xml
-    Server 2: ${jboss.home.name}_2/bin/standalone.sh -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100
+    Server 2: EAP7_HOME_2/bin/standalone.sh -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100

 If you are using Windows:

-    Server 1: ${jboss.home.name}_1\bin\standalone.bat -c standalone-full-ha.xml
+    Server 1: EAP7_HOME_1\bin\standalone.bat -c standalone-full-ha.xml
-    Server 2: ${jboss.home.name}_2\bin\standalone.bat -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100
+    Server 2: EAP7_HOME_2\bin\standalone.bat -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100

 ## Access the Application

 ### Access the Application Running in a Managed Domain

-The application will be running at the following URL: <http://localhost:9080/${project.artifactId}/HelloWorldMDBServletClient>.
+The application will be running at the following URL: <http://localhost:9080/messaging-clustering-singleton/HelloWorldMDBServletClient>.

 It will send some messages to the queue.

-To send messages to the topic, use the following URL: <http://localhost:9080/${project.artifactId}/HelloWorldMDBServletClient?topic>
+To send messages to the topic, use the following URL: <http://localhost:9080/messaging-clustering-singleton/HelloWorldMDBServletClient?topic>

 ### Access the Application Running in a Standalone Server

-The application will be running at the following URL: <http://localhost:8080/${project.artifactId}/HelloWorldMDBServletClient>.
+The application will be running at the following URL: <http://localhost:8080/messaging-clustering-singleton/HelloWorldMDBServletClient>.

 It will send some messages to the queue.

-To send messages to the topic, use the following URL: <http://localhost:8080/${project.artifactId}/HelloWorldMDBServletClient?topic>
+To send messages to the topic, use the following URL: <http://localhost:8080/messaging-clustering-singleton/HelloWorldMDBServletClient?topic>

 ## Investigate the Server Console Output

-Review the messages in both ${product.name} server consoles or logs.
+Review the messages in both JBoss EAP server consoles or logs.

 The following messages are sent to the queue: